-We are designing and building the world's first multi-purpose commercial space telescope that can be used for both the Astronomy and Earth observation markets.
-This space telescope utilizes our 12U cubesat satellite bus, and is planned for launch in 2019.
+We are designing and building the world's first multi-purpose commercial space telescope that can be used for Earth observation, Astronomy, and Space Situational Awareness.

 We are using our own laser communication system for data downlinks and satellite-to-satellite communications to provide higher speeds, longer range, and lower costs of data transfer.

 Our satellites need to work for long periods of time in high radiation environments.
 We are customizing both our hardware and software to remain operational when radiation causes logic upsets, while reducing costs by using redundant commercial off the shelf integrated circuits.
 We will use an advanced multi-core 64 bit capable computer design with error correcting RAM and programmable hardware acceleration for our entire line of space telescope, asteroid mining, and space manufacturing satellites.